dok-net/wt32-eth01-uart/README.md

 ## HW modification

 The WT32-ETH01, at least until version 1.4, doesn't reset the PHY.
-This can result in a hanging PHY on occasion, which cannot be remedied by a reset of the ESP32, but only be a full power cycle.
+This can result in a hanging PHY on occasion, which cannot be remedied by a reset of the ESP32, but only by a full power cycle.
 The verified fix proposed here utilized the 50MHz oscillator-enable toggling performed by the standard IDF implementation to the PHY reset line as well.
 This makes sure that resetting the ethernet library also completely initializes the PHY as well.